 The National Research Council and the Hydrogen and Fuel Cell Technical Advisory Committee provide technical and programmatic advice for DOE's Hydrogen Program.

 Hydrogen and Fuel Cell Technical Advisory Committee

 The Hydrogen and Fuel Cell Technical Advisory Committee (HTAC) was established under Section 807 of the Energy Policy Act of 2005.
 Selected in June 2006, committee members advise the Energy Secretary on issues related to hydrogen and fuel cell technology development.
-For more information about HTAC, its committee members, and related publications, visit the DOE Hydrogen and Fuel Cells Program website.
+For more information about HTAC, its committee members, and related publications, visit the DOE Hydrogen Program website.

 National Research Council

 The National Academy of Sciences, through its National Research Council (NRC), reviews the research and demonstration programs of DOE's Hydrogen Program every fourth year as directed by the Energy Policy Act of 2005.
 The NRC is administered jointly by the National Academy of Science, the National Academy of Engineering, and the Institute of Medicine through the NRC Governing Board.
 For more information about NRC and related publications geared toward DOE's Hydrogen Program, visit the DOE Hydrogen Program website.

 The Hydrogen and Fuel Cell Technologies Office funds lab-led consortia to coordinate national laboratory research and development activities and serve as a resource for universities and industry.